nishathmhd/DevOps-CICD-Projects/Gitlab-DevOps-Project-master/project.md

-# GitLab Practice Project: Python Demo App
+# GitLab Practice Project: Run - Build imgae - Push - Deploy

 This repository is a GitLab practice project based on the fork of [benc-uk/python-demoapp](https://github.com/benc-uk/python-demoapp.git).
 The goal is to demonstrate setting up a CI/CD pipeline using GitLab CI/CD features.